Kevin-byt/alx-system_engineering-devops/0x02-shell_redirections/README.md

 24. 100-empty_casks --> Finds all empty files and directories in the current directory and all sub-directories.
 25. 101-gifs --> Lists all the files with a .gif extension in the current directory and all its sub-directories.
 26. 102-acrostic --> Decodes acrostics that use the first letter of each line.
+27. 103-the_biggest_fan --> Parses web servers logs in TSV format as input and displays the 11 hosts or IP addresses which did the most requests.